Tai-Hsien/MeshSegNet/README.md

 published in *IEEE Transactions on Medical Imaging* (<https://ieeexplore.ieee.org/abstract/document/8984309>) and *MICCAI 2019* (<https://link.springer.com/chapter/10.1007/978-3-030-32226-7_93>).
-MeshSegNet is used to precisely labeling teeth on digitalized 3D dental surface models acquired by Intraoral scanners (IOSs).
+MeshSegNet is used to precisely label teeth on digitalized 3D dental surface models acquired by Intraoral scanners (IOSs).

 In this repository, there are three main python scripts (steps 1 to 3) and three